shivaramakrishna99/shivaramakrishna99.github.io/content/writing/igem-and-tcs.md

 ---
-title: "iGEM: A springboard for diving into synbio"
+title: 'iGEM: A springboard for diving into synbio'
-description: "A note on synthetic biology and iGEM for Tata Consultancy Services"
+description: 'A note on synthetic biology and iGEM for Tata Consultancy Services'
-slug: "igem-and-tcs"
+slug: 'igem-and-tcs'
 created: 2024-14-23
 ---